bettercap/bettercap/README.md

 **Done**

-## Command Line Options

-By issuing `bettercap-ng -h` the main command line options will be shown:

-    Usage of ./bettercap-ng:
-      -caplet string
-            Read commands from this file and execute them in the interactive session.
-      -cpu-profile file
-            Write cpu profile file.
-      -debug
-            Print debug messages.
-      -eval string
-            Run one or more commands separated by ; in the interactive session, used to set variables via command line.
-      -iface string
-            Network interface to bind to, if empty the default interface will be auto selected.
-      -mem-profile file
-            Write memory profile to file.
-      -no-history
-            Disable interactive session history file.
-      -silent
-            Suppress all logs which are not errors.

-If no `-caplet` option is specified, bettercap-ng will start in interactive mode.

 ## Interactive Mode

-By default, bettercap-ng will start in interactive mode, allowing you to start and stop modules manually, change options and apply new firewall rules on the fly, to show the help menu type `help`:
+If no `-caplet` option is specified, bettercap-ng will start in interactive mode, allowing you to start and stop modules manually, change options and apply new firewall rules on the fly.

-    MAIN COMMANDS

-                  help MODULE : List available commands or show module specific help if no module name is provided. active : Show information about active modules. quit : Close the session and exit. sleep SECONDS : Sleep for the given amount of seconds. get NAME : Get the value of variable NAME, use * for all. set NAME VALUE : Set the VALUE of variable NAME. clear : Clear the screen.
-               include CAPLET : Load and run this caplet in the current session.
-                    !
-COMMAND : Execute a shell command and print its output. alias MAC NAME : Assign an alias to a given endpoint given its MAC address.

-    MODULES
-                     api.rest > not running
-                    arp.spoof > not running
-                  dhcp6.spoof > not running
-                    dns.spoof > not running
-                events.stream > running
-                   http.proxy > not running
-                  http.server > not running
-                  https.proxy > not running
-                  mac.changer > not running
-                    net.probe > not running
-                    net.recon > running
-                    net.sniff > not running
-                       ticker > not running
-                          wol > not running

-You can have module specific help by using `help module-name` (for instance try with `help net.recon`), to print all variables you can use `get *`.
+To get a grasp of what you can do, type `help` and the general help menu will be shown, you can also have module specific help by using `help module-name` (for instance try with `help net.recon`).

+To print all variables and their values instead, you can use `get *` or `get variable-name` to get a single variable (try with `get gateway.address`), to set a new value you can simply `set variable-name new-value` (a value of `""` will clear the variable contents).

 ## Caplets